sudheerj/vuejs-interview-questions/README.md

           }
         }
         ```
      2. When you try to transform the parent prop:

-       You can define a computed property using the prop’s value,
+       You can define a computed property using the prop's value,
         ```javascript
         props: ['environment'],
         computed: {